-The SARS-CoV-2 concentration in wastewater from the Perth metropolitan area increased in the past week (Figure 11).
+The SARS-CoV-2 concentration in wastewater from the Perth metropolitan area decreased in the past week (Figure 11).

 Figure 11.
-SARS-CoV-2 concentration in wastewater and COVID-19 notification rate, Perth metropolitan area, WA, 2023 to 08 November 2024.
+SARS-CoV-2 concentration in wastewater and COVID-19 notification rate, Perth metropolitan area, WA, 2023 to 21 February 2025.

 Note: Wastewater is sourced from three wastewater treatment plants in the Perth metropolitan area (Subiaco, Woodman Point and Beenyup).
-Dotted lines in wastewater concentration represents missing results that could not be determined due to no sample collection or sample analysis failure.
+Dashed lines in wastewater concentration represents missing results that could not be determined due to no sample collection or sample analysis failure.
+A more sensitive SARS-CoV-2 test was introduced December 2024 resulting in an increase (approximately 20%) in the quantification values when compared to the previous values.

-Genomic sequencing of clinical samples and SARS-CoV-2 fragments indicated SARS-CoV-2 Omicron sub-lineage KP.3.X continues to predominate.
-(Figure 12).
+Genomic sequencing indicated SARS-CoV-2 Omicron sub-lineages XEC predominated in both clinical and wastewater samples (Figure 12).

 Figure 12.
-Distribution of SARS-CoV-2 variants in clinical samples (top) and metropolitan wastewater catchments (bottom), 03 July 2022 to 27 October 2024.
+Distribution of SARS-CoV-2 variants in clinical samples (top) and metropolitan wastewater catchments (bottom), 03 July 2022 to 16 February 2025.